open-contracting/deploy/docs/deploy/ubuntu_pro.rst

 #. `Purchase an Ubuntu Pro license <https://ubuntu.com/pro/subscribe>`__ for *Physical servers with unlimited VMs* for the relevant Ubuntu version.
 A license cannot be purchased for VPS (like Linode).
 #. :doc:`SSH<../use/ssh>` into the server as the ``root`` user.
 #.
-Install the Ubuntu Pro Client.
+Install the Ubuntu Pro Client:

    .. code-block:: bash

       apt install ubuntu-advantage-tools

 #.
-Attach the licence key.
+Attach the licence key:

    .. code-block:: bash